Tokenizing Motion: A Generative Approach for Scene Dynamics Compression: Conclusion

-\Section{Conclusion} In this paper, we propose to exploit motion-pattern-prior instead of video-content-prior for generative video coding.
-By doing so, we build a novel Dynamics-Codec for scene dynamics.
-In particular, the compact motion prior representations are created by identifying the primary motion components and condensing them to tokens, while the robust reconstructions among various video contents are guaranteed by powerful diffusion-based motion-driven decoder.
-The experiment results show that our methods can achieve more than 35\% BD-rate saving against VVC as well as visual-pleasing reconstructions under ultra-low bit-rate on small motion dynamics sequences, highlighting better robustness and generalizability of the motion-prior-based generative video coding scheme.
+In this paper, we propose to exploit motion-pattern-prior instead of video-content-prior for generative coding of scene dynamics.
+With proposed novel Dynamics-Codec, compact motion prior representations are extracted by identifying primary motion components and condensing them into tokens.
+Meanwhile, robust reconstructions across diverse video contents are ensured by a powerful diffusion-based, motion-driven decoder.
+The experiment results show that our methods can achieve more than 48\% BD-rate saving against VVC as well as visual-pleasing reconstructions under ultra-low bit-rate on diverse scenes, highlighting better robustness and generalizability of the motion-prior-based generative video coding scheme.